eerimoq/pumbaa/docs/library-reference/pumbaa/drivers.rst

       Write `size` bytes from `buffer` to the SPI bus.
 Writes all data in `buffer` is `size` is not given.

-   .. method:: get()

-      Read one byte of data from the SPI bus and return it.

-   .. method:: put(data)

-      Put one byte of data to the SPI bus.

    .. data:: MODE_MASTER

    .. data:: MODE_SLAVE